 When you call our facility, you will speak with an intake counselor who will help you through the entire process.
 During this initial call you can ask any questions that you may have and learn all about our program that helps individuals and their families deal with the difficult issues surrounding addiction.

-Get started with family therapy at Denver Recovery Center today
+Get Your Recovery Journey Started With Family Therapy at Denver Recovery Center today

 You don’t have to struggle with addiction alone for one more day.
 Let us help you make the transition to a healthier, happier life.
 We are here for you and your loved ones as you work through these difficult issues and reunite with a stronger bond.